-The 2016-2017 Dakota Performance Ram Test included 85 rams from 3 breeds and 23 producers.
+The 2017-2018 Dakota Performance Ram Test included 83 rams from 6 breeds and 26 producers.
 The ram test calendar listed below summarizes the dates on which specific activities were conducted during the test.
 I have also enclosed the results, ranked from high to low indexing ram, and separating out the rams eligible for Certificate of Merit.
 I have also enclosed the carcass data as a separate spreadsheet.
-Financially, it looks like our registration fee exceeded our expenses by about \$3.51/head (\$8.27/head loss last year).
+Financially, it looks like our registration fee exceeded our expenses by about \$0.34/head.
 Some of the values are estimates, as all of the final bills are not in.
-The % of blown legs was 14% (14% last year, 8% in 2014, and 15% in 2013).
-The last couple of years we have increased supplemental Vit D to 360 IU/# diet, and this year we provided injectable Vitamin D every 28 d in an attempt to further alleviate these "rickets-like" symptoms.
+The % of blown legs was 12% (14% last year, 14% in 2015, 8% in 2014, and 15% in 2013).
+The last couple of years we have increased supplemental Vit D to 360 IU/# diet in an attempt to further alleviate these "rickets-like" symptoms.
 Obviously, Vitamin D is not the only problem.
-Overall, ADG was about the same as the past couple of years (0.86 vs. 0.89, 0.85 and 0.88), with only one ram with ADG below 0.55 #/d, the minimum required for certification.
+Overall, ADG was about the same as the past couple of years (0.88 vs. 1.0, 0.89, 0.84 and 0.85), with only one ram with ADG below 0.55 #/d, the minimum required for certification.
 Please provide Dave and Chris with feedback if you would like further changes for next year's ration.